SEND - Special Educational Needs and Disability – Local Offer

 Your child’s Key Person is also supported by a Co-Key Person who will take responsibility for your child when their Key Person is on annual leave or absent for any reason, this will support your child gain a sense of trust and belonging and ensures that information about your child is shared with the relevant people.

-The targeted plans and activities will be reviewed and updated on a termly basis by the Key Person, SENCo and the parents to ensure the individual child’s needs are being met.
-A maximum of four achievable targets will be set per term, where applicable
+The targeted plans and activities will be reviewed and updated on a termly basis by the Key Person, SENDCo and the parents to ensure the individual child’s needs are being met.
+A maximum of three achievable targets will be set per term, where applicable.

 Through training and experience, the nursery staff have gained knowledge and understanding in a variety of areas; we share our collective knowledge through staff meetings where we deliver the outcomes of recent training attended to the staff group as a whole.